Qatar won't take Boeing 787s until engine fault fixed

-DOHA/LONDON Qatar Airways will not take delivery of Boeing Co's 787 Dreamliner until an engine defect is modified, its chief executive said on Tuesday.
+DOHA/LONDON Qatar Airways will not take delivery of Boeing's (BA.N) 787 Dreamliner until an engine defect is modified, its chief executive said on Tuesday.

-Qatar has placed orders for 60 Dreamliners - 30 firm and an option for 30 more - and selected General Electric Co's new-generation GEnx engine for the aircraft.
+Qatar has placed orders for 60 Dreamliners - 30 firm and an option for 30 more - and selected General Electric Co.'s (GE.N) new-generation GEnx engine for the aircraft.

 GE, the world's largest maker of jet engines, said last month it was investigating a second failure of the GEnx jet engine after a Boeing freighter aircraft aborted a takeoff in China.

-It was the second incident involving a GEnx engine since July, when an engine on a jet being tested before delivery in South Carolina failed due to cracking in a fan shaft.
+It was the second incident involving a GEnx engine since July, when an engine on a jet being tested before delivery in South Carolina failed, causing a fire in grass near the runway.

-The U.S. National Transportation Safety Board said last week that unlike the engine that failed in South Carolina, the one that failed in Shanghai showed no cracking in the shaft.
+The U.S. National Transportation Safety Board said on August 8 that the July failure was a contained incident of the sort that did not normally pose an immediate safety risk.

-A GE spokesman said on Tuesday that the company has inspected GEnx engines it has delivered.
-The conglomerate has also changed the way it manufacturers the engine.
+"We have informed Boeing that we will not take delivery until the 787s have the new modified shaft," Baker, who has often been outspoken about planemakers Airbus EAD.PA and Boeing and other industry issues, said.

 Qatar Airways, established in 1993, has a fleet of 111 aircraft, with 214 planes on order, including options.